xmos/lib_sw_pll/doc/rst/sw_pll.rst

 manage the amplitude of this artifact.

-Here you can see the step response of the control loop below.
+Here you can see the step response of the control loop when the target frequency is changed during the simulation.
 You can see it track smaller step changes but for the larger steps it can be seen to clip and not reach the input step, which is larger than the LUT size will allow.
 The LUT size can be increased if needed to accommodate a wider range.